John Barrett (tennis): Biography

-In 1955 he had joined Slazengers Ltd., the sports equipment firm, as a trainee executive and remained with them for 39 years rising to become the International Promotions Director for tennis and a member of the board of directors until his retirement in 1994.
+In 1955 he had joined the sports equipment firm Slazenger as a trainee executive and remained with the company for 39 years, rising to become the International Promotions Director for tennis and a member of the board of directors until his retirement in 1994.
 During his time with the company he became the tennis correspondent of the Financial Times in 1963, a post he filled as a freelance contributor until 2006.
 In 1986 he joined the team that compiles the daily crossword for the pink paper and still compiles a themed crossword for each year's Wimbledon.

 To mark the start of open tennis in 1968 he launched the BP International Tennis Fellowship in association with the oil company.
 This was a junior development programme open to all young boys and girls who had won an age-group singles title at any junior tournament on the LTA's official list of events.
 The following year he published "The BP Yearbook of World Tennis" to record the events of that momentous first year of open competition.
 In 1971 the title was changed to World of Tennis and he edited and contributed to it for the next 32 years.
 From 1981 to 2001, when the last issue was published, this bible of the game was also the official yearbook of the International Tennis Federation (ITF).

-His other writing includes Tennis and Racket Games (Macdonald 1975), Play Tennis With Rosewall, a coaching manual produced in collaboration with the great Australian champion, and he co-authored From Where I Sit, the autobiography of Dan Maskell, his predecessor as Wimbledon's Voice of Tennis for BBC Television.
-His monument to the game "100 Wimbledons – a Celebration" was first published in 1986 and re-published in 2001 as "Wimbledon – the Official History of The Championships".
-A third revised and expanded edition, "Wimbledon the Official History", brought the story up to date when it was published in May 2013.
-In June 2014 an updated fourth edition appeared to include the historic events of 2013 when Andy Murray became the first British men's champion for 77 years.
+His other writing includes Tennis and Racket Games (Macdonald 1975) and Play Tennis With Rosewall, a coaching manual produced in collaboration with the Australian champion.
+Barrett also co-authored From Where I Sit, the autobiography of Dan Maskell, his predecessor as Wimbledon's "voice of tennis" for BBC Television.
+Barrett's monument to the game "100 Wimbledons – a Celebration" was first published in 1986 and re-published in 2001 as "Wimbledon – the Official History of The Championships".
+A third revised and expanded edition, "Wimbledon the Official History", was published in May 2013.
+An updated fourth edition was published in June 2014, which included the historic events of 2013 when Andy Murray became the first British men's champion for 77 years.